karthikeyan-the-analyst/Crime-Hotspot-Detection/README.md

 Scikit-learn: For implementing machine learning models.

+Matplotlib: Matplotlib is a Python library used for creating static, interactive, and animated visualizations in a variety of formats.

 # Key Metrics

 Training Accuracy: The proportion of correct predictions made by the model on the training dataset.